syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/row/row.md

 ![Row height](../../images/row/row-height.gif)

->*	The `RowHeight` property can only be used to set the height of the entire grid row.
+> *	The [RowHeight](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_RowHeight) property can only be used to set the height of the entire grid row.
 It cannot be used to set the height of individual cells within a row.
->*  The `RowHeight` property applies the height to all rows in the grid, including the header and footer rows.
+> *  The `RowHeight` property applies the height to all rows in the grid, including the header and footer rows.
->*	You can also set the height for a specific row using the `RowHeight` property of the corresponding row object in the `RowDataBound` event.
+> *	You can also set the height for a specific row using the `RowHeight` property of the corresponding row object in the [RowDataBound](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_RowDataBound) event.

 ### Customize row height for particular row

 Customizing the row height for a particular row can be useful when you want to display more content in a particular row, reduce the height of a row to fit its content, or make a specific row stand out from the other rows in the grid.
-This can be achieved by using the [RowHeight](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_RowHeight)property of the Grid component along with the [RowDataBound](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_RowDataBound) event.
+This can be achieved by using the [RowHeight](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_RowHeight) property of the Grid component along with the [RowDataBound](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_RowDataBound) event.

 The `RowHeight` property of the Grid component allows you to set the height of all rows in the grid to a specific value.
 However, if you want to customize the row height for a specific row based on the row data, you can use the `RowDataBound` event.
 This event is triggered every time a request is made to access row information, element, or data, and before the row element is appended to the Grid element.